 - Students are required by federal law to notify UW Tacoma within 10 calendar days of any changes to their Local (U.S. Mailing), U.S. Physical (only if different from Local/U.S. Mailing) and Permanent (Foreign) addresses.

 Students have access to update Local Address by logging into MyUW.
-Go to the "Quick Links” on the left side of the main page and then click on "Change Student Address.".
-Then students must also notify ISS by filling out, Address Update Request form and have ISS staff update Local Address (U.S. Mailing Address) in SEVIS.
+Go to the "Quick Links” on the left side of the main page and then click on "Change Student Address."
+If you have graduated from UW Tacoma, are engaged in Post-Completion OPT or STEM OPT Extention, and are unable to edit your Local Address in your MyUW, please update in your SEVP Portal.

 - Students must submit a Change of Major or Minor Form if declaring a major or minor different from what’s listed on their I-20.
 Please note that only the primary major appears on the I-20, but two majors and a minor can be recorded in SEVIS.